Disabilities and Medical Conditions

 Inform the TSA officer that you have medically necessary liquids and/or medications and separate them from other belongings before screening begins.
 Also declare accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.
 Labeling these items can help facilitate the screening process.

 3-1-1 Liquids Rule Exemption

-TSA officers may test liquids for explosives or concealed prohibited items.
-If officers are unable to use X-ray to clear these items, they may ask to open the container and transfer the liquid to a separate empty container or dispose of a small quantity of liquid, if feasible.
+TSA officers may test liquids, gels or aerosols for explosives or concealed prohibited items.
+If officers are unable to use X-ray to clear these items, they may ask to open the container and transfer the content to a separate empty container or dispose of a small quantity of the content, if feasible.